tangrams/webpack-tangram-boilerplate/README.md

-# webpack-boilerplate
+# webpack-tangram-boilerplate

 This is a minimal example of bundling Tangram with Webpack, but without Babel or React, to illustrate the process by which Webpack module bundling works with Tangram in an otherwise-vanilla JS environment.
+(Compare: https://github.com/tangrams/react-webpack-tangram-boilerplate)

 To try this out, clone this repository to your local environment, then run: